Classical algorithms for measurement-adaptive Gaussian circuits: Problem setup

 For the sampling problem, we restrict to Gaussian input states and Gaussian measurements; otherwise, the corresponding sampling problems are already known to be hard to classically simulate due to boson sampling's hardness results~\cite{aaronson2011computational, chakhmakhchyan2017boson, hamilton2017gaussian, deshpande2021quantum}.
 Under this restriction, the first and third circuit families are already known to be efficiently simulable, since all elements are Gaussian~\cite{bartlett2002efficient}.
 In contrast, the second family is still nontrivial because it necessarily involves non-Gaussian elements.
 On the other hand, for the quantum mean-value problem, a general product input state and measurement, which may be non-Gaussian, is considered.

 Finally, for simplicity, we will frequently assume that relevant quantum states (not for Gaussian states) have a finite maximum photon number:

+where $|m_i\rangle$ is the Fock state with photon number $m_i$ and $a^{(i)}_{m_i}$ is the coefficient of the $i$th mode's $m_i$ Fock state.
 When a given state does not satisfy this, we can approximate it by truncating the state by choosing the maximum photon number $n_\text{max}$ appropriately.
 Although it induces an approximation error, such an approximation error is negligible if we choose $n_\text{max}$ sufficiently large.
 Since the high photon occupation probability decays quickly in typical physical states, $n_\text{max}$ does not have to be high in practice.
+For example, the system with dual-rail qubit encodings, such as the KLM protocol, requires only $n_\text{max}=1$, and few-photon Fock states or weakly squeezed states may not require more than $n_\text{max}$ larger than 10 in general.
+As an example, Ref.~\cite{oh2024classical}, simulating large-scale Gaussian boson sampling experiments, uses $n_\text{max}=7\sim10$ to suppress the truncation error.